 As we talked I recalled one time when I had been in probably the tenth grade in high school when I had gone to Sally's house.
 I asked Sally if she remembered that episode.
 She could barely remember.
 I told her that I thought I had been drinkingalcohol that evening and that later I had been ashamed for having gone to her house after drinking alcohol.
 I knew I had made a bad impression on her.
 Sally asked me if the incident still bothered me and she added that she had almost completely forgotten the visit which no longer bothered her.
 I figured I had made such a bad impression on her that she had never wanted to have anything to do with me.

 Many people were walking around the hall.
 Sally and I continued moving closer and closer until our faces were right next to each other and our noses were actually touching.
 I enjoyed being with Sally and she obviously seemed to like me.
 Finally our lips touched and before I could react, Sally opened her mouth, stuck her tongue into my mouth and kissed me.
-I liked Sally, but I was surprised because I hadn't thought she would be interested in me.
-She put her arms around me, but I broke away because I didn't want to kiss her right there in front of everyone.
+I liked Sally, but I was surprised because I had not thought she would be interested in me.
+She put her arms around me, but I broke away because I did not want to kiss her right there in front of everyone.

 I was also attracted to the girl sitting on my left and I thought she was attracted to me.
 I thought I had once known her before, but I liked Sally more.
 I was uncertain whether I wanted to simply date one girl or whether I wanted to date several girls at the same time.